 News & Events

-Our event will feature a vendor fair and banquet, national WQA testing session, a WQA certification class, several informative seminars, and an opportunity to take the exam for your state license.
+Several people took advantage of the opportunity to take their state license exams at the MWQA annual convention in October.
+The two-day event featured several informative seminars, a vendor fair and banquet, national WQA testing session, a WQA certification class, and an opportunity to take the exam for many Minnesota licenses.

 - “Wastewater Recovery & Reuse Technologies” presented by Peter Cartwright